NHMDenmark/Mass-Digitizer/tests/Usability_test_procedure.md

 ☐ Check that sticky fields are carried over to the new record: StorageFullname, PrepType, TypeStatus, Notes, ContainerType, Container ID, GeoRegion, TaxonName
 ☐ Create new record without green-area input
 ☐ Create new record without Geo-region
-☐ Create new record with novel family name
-☐ Create new record with multispecimen ticked
 ☐ Check to see if there is a meaningful error message when saving a record without a barcode
 - At every step of the way you need to check to see if the action resulted in an expected change in the database, so please have the DB editor open.